penmuse/metaprogramming-ruby/ruby-on-steroids/the-magic-of-metaprogramming/method-spells.md

  person.email #=> NoMethodError: undefined method `email' for #<Person:0x007fabb343b410>
 ```
 In the example above, we created the class Person.
 All is fine when we called method `name` and `name=`.
 So what exactly happens when we called method email?
-Well Initially, Ruby will look for the email method in the Person class and, failing to find it there, it will look in the superclass for email, and on up the line.
+Well Initially, Ruby will look for the email method in the Person class and failing to find it there, it will look for the email method in the superclass of Person class, and on up the inheritance tree.
 If Ruby finds the method anywhere in the inheritance tree, then that’s the method that gets called.
 When Ruby fails to find a method, it turns around and calls a second method.
 This second call, to a method with the somewhat odd name of method\_missing, is what eventually generates the exception: It’s the default implementation of method_missing, found in the Object class that raises the NoMethodError exception.

 However, you are free to override method_missing in any of your classes and handle the case of the missing method yourself: